Dunhame Hale logo

 What is Covered within an RICS Level 2 Homebuyer Report?

-• Energy Efficiency
+• Energy efficiency overview

 In addition to the standard RICS Level 2 Homebuyer Report, we also offer add-ons for an additional fee, such as

-Drone Surveys, RICS Redbook Valuations, Thermal I maging Surveys and Reinstatement (Rebuild) Valuations.
+Drone Surveys, RICS Redbook Valuations, Thermal Imaging Surveys and Reinstatement (Rebuild) Valuations.

 An RICS Level 2 Homebuyer Report will highlight issues that you need to be aware of.
 Full advice as to the condition of elements of the property and its structural integrity will also be reported upon but these will not be as detailed as a RICS Level 3 Buildings Survey.